 Specific program requirements can be found in the TECS Graduate Handbook: https://textiles.ncsu.edu/tecs/graduate/graduate-resources/

-- 4 of which must be chemistry courses (generally TC, CH or CHE courses, but please note some additional options); although we prefer you to take TC courses, courses in other chemistry programs at the appropriate level may also qualify.
+- 4 of which must be engineering courses (which includes the TMS prefix); although we prefer you to take TE or TMS courses, courses in other engineering programs at the appropriate level also qualify.

 - 5 of which must be courses offered by TECS Faculty (which may have prefix of TE, TMS, TC, TT, FPS, and TTM; not all courses with these prefixes qualify, check the instructor for it.).